Does Filing for Bankruptcy Wipe Out My Mortgage

 What is Chapter 13 Bankruptcy

 A Chapter 13 bankruptcy is sometimes called a “reorganization” or a “wage earner’s plan” since income is required to qualify for Chapter 13.
 Chapter 13 is a court-approved payment structure of three to five years that helps reduce or eliminate debt.
-However, note that Chapter 13 can be very complicated, and it’s not recommended that a debtor files for Chapter 13 without a bankruptcy lawyer as the success rate is less than five percent.
+However, note that Chapter 13 can be very complicated, and it’s not recommended that a debtor file for Chapter 13 without a bankruptcy lawyer, as the success rate is less than five percent.

-For second mortgages to be reduced in a Chapter 13 bankruptcy, what is known as lien stripping is when the current fair market value of the home is less than the balance due on the 1st and second mortgages.
+For second mortgages to be reduced in a Chapter 13 bankruptcy, what is known as lien stripping occurs when the current fair market value of the home is less than the balance due on the 1st and second mortgages.

 Example 1 –

-• Say the house is worth $300,000 and has a first mortgage of $310,00.
+- Suppose the house is worth $300,000 and has a first mortgage of $310,00.
 Regardless of what is owed on the first mortgage, lien stripping doesn’t apply because there is no inferior or second mortgage.

 Example 2 –

 The house is worth $300,000.
 The first mortgage has a balance of $200,000, and the second mortgage has a balance of $25,000.
 That means there is $75,000 in equity, the difference between the house’s value minus the mortgage debt.
-So, the equity is the part that belongs to you, and you would get with the sale of the house.
+So, the equity is the part that belongs to you, and you would get it with the sale of the house.

 In this case, lien stripping wouldn’t apply either because there’s equity in the house, even with a second mortgage of $25,000.